Who were and are the Israelites? What was the purpose of them then and today?

 The religious leaders declared that they were the offspring of Abraham.
 Abraham was their ancestral father some thousands of year earlier.
 The Israelites were descendants of Abraham.

 This important truth is repeated in Acts 7.
-In Genesis 12:1-4 and Acts 7:2-4 we are told that Abraham had traveled from Mesopotamia to the land of Palestine.
-This means the land of Palestine was the ancestral home of the Israelites.
+In Genesis 12:1-4 and Acts 7:2-4 we are told that Abraham had traveled from Mesopotamia to the land of Canaan.
+This means the land of Canaan was the ancestral home of the Israelites.

 And he said, “Hear me, brethren and fathers!
 The God of glory appeared to our father Abraham when he was in Mesopotamia, before he lived in Haran . . .
 Then he left the land of the Chaldeans and settled in Haran.
 From there, after his father died, God had him move to this country in which you are now living.
 Acts 7:2, 4 (NAS95S)